MannLabs/alphatims/README.md

 When using Jupyter notebooks and multiple conda environments, it is recommended to `conda install nb_conda_kernels` in the conda base environment.
 The AlphaTims conda environment can then be installed as a kernel with `conda install ipykernel` in the AlphaTims environment.
 Hereafter, running a `jupyter notebook` from the conda base environment should have a `Python [conda env: alphatims]` kernel available.

+### Installation issues

+Common issues include:

+* **Always make sure you have activate the alphatims environment with `conda activate alphatims`.** If this fails, make sure you have installed [conda](https://docs.conda.io/en/latest/) and have created an AlphaTims environment with `conda create -n alphatims python=3.8`.
+* **No `git` command**.
+Make sure [git](https://git-scm.com/downloads) is installed.
+In a notebook `!conda install git -y` might work.
+* **Wrong python version.** AlphaTims is only compatible with python 3.8.
+You can check if you have the right version with the command `python --version` (or `!python --version` in a notebook).
+If not, reinstall the AlphaTims environment with `conda create -n alphatims python=3.8`.
+* **Dependancy conflicts.** Pip changed their dependancy resolver with [pip version 20.3](https://pip.pypa.io/en/stable/news/).
+Downgrading pip to version 20.2 with `pip install pip==20.2` could solve this issue.
+* **Alphatims is not found.** Make sure you use the right folder.
+Local folders are best called by prefixing them with `./` (e.g. `pip install ./alphatims`).
+On some systems, installing extras such as e.g. `pip install ./alphatims[gui]` require you to use single quotes `'`, e.g. `pip install './alphatims'`.
+* **Modifications to the AlphaTims source code are not reflected.** Make sure you use the `-e` flag when using `pip install -e ./alphatims`.
+* **Numpy not working properly.** On Windows, `numpy==1.19.4` has some issues.
+After installing AlphaTims, downgrade Numpy with `pip install numpy==1.19.3`.

 ## Test data

-A small Bruker TimsTOF HeLa DIA dataset with a 5 minute gradient is available for [download](https://datashare.biochem.mpg.de/s/DyIenLA2SLDz2sc).
+AlphaTims is compatible with both data-dependant acquisition (DDA) and data-independant acquisition (DIA).
 Initial investigation of Bruker TimsTOF data files can be done by opening the the .tdf file in the .d folder with an [SQL browser](https://sqlitebrowser.org/).

+### DDA

+A small Bruker TimsTOF DDA dataset with a 5 minute gradient containing only iRT peptides is available for [download](https://datashare.biochem.mpg.de/s/2sWNvImHwdELg55/download).

+### DIA

+A small Bruker TimsTOF HeLa DIA dataset with a 5 minute gradient is available for [download](https://datashare.biochem.mpg.de/s/DyIenLA2SLDz2sc/download).

 ## Usage